leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 One unlikely cause could be that for whatever reason, the inspectors in Northern Ireland are the most lenient, resulting in higher ratings.
 This however would be very unfair, so this is not a reasonable explanation.

 Higher ratings in Northern Ireland are more realisically linked to **mandatory display**.
 Since 7th October 2016, food safety law enforces that all establishments in Northern Ireland are **legally obliged to display their Food Hygiene Rating sticker in a prominent place**, such as the entrance.
-This serves as a major motivator for high food hygiene standards, since a low rating would need to be displayed, deterring many potential customers and thus, causing a very negative effect on profit for such businesses.
+This serves as a major motivator for high food safety standards, since a low rating would still need to be displayed, deterring many potential customers and thus, causing a very negative effect on profit for such businesses.
 The higher the rating, the more confidence consumers have in the safety of a particular establishment, so this makes mandatory display a reasonable explanation for the higher ratings in NI.

-However, there is an **inconsistency** with this explanation, since Wales also has mandatory display, starting even earlier than Northern Ireland, in 2013.
+However, there is an **inconsistency** with this explanation, since **Wales** also has mandatory display, starting even earlier than Northern Ireland, in 2013.
 This leaves England as the only country without mandatory display (only encouraged display), so one would think that Wales also has higher food hygiene ratings than England.
 Instead, Wales has a lower average rating than England, contradicting the higher ratings in NI.
 There must be another underlying reason leading to the lower ratings in Wales, which cannot easily be determined.
-And equally likely are other reasons for the higher ratings in NI.
+And there likely also other reasons for the higher ratings in NI.

 ### Business Type